Skip to main content

 In the directory where you have installed Nextflow on your local computer, you will need to create a file named nextflow.config.

-In this fill you will need to set the correct serviceaccount which Nextflow will use, and the namespace you want to run your Nextflow pipeline in.
+In this configuration file you will need to state the correct serviceaccount which we created in the previous step.
+Additionally for the namespace fill in the project you want to run your Nextflow pipeline in.

 k8s {